CLEVELAND -- Francisco Lindor popped out of the chair at his clubhouse cubicle and asked a question before any reporter could get one off.

 Indians All-Star reliever Andrew Miller made his second appearance since returning from the disabled list and faced one batter.
 He retired Lorenzo Cain on two pitches.

-Kluber pitched a five-hit shutout in his previous start and is 8-1 in his past nine starts.
+Kluber pitched a five-hit shutout in his last start and is 8-1 in his last nine starts.
 He'll face LHP Danny Duffy, who will make his first start since Aug.
 22 after being on the disabled list with a sore elbow.

 The Associated Press contributed to this report.